-Zoning map: The subject building is zoned in Z7: To provide for the protection and creation of industrial uses and facilitate opportunities for employment creation.

-The site is located within Strategic Development and Regeneration Area (SDRA) 16 - Liberties (including Newmarket and Digital Hub).
+- Land Use Zoning Objective Z7: To provide for the protection and creation of industrial uses and facilitate opportunities for employment creation. - The site is located within Strategic Development and Regeneration Area (SDRA) 16 Liberties (including Newmarket and Digital Hub).
 SDRAs represent significant areas of the inner and outer city with substantial development capacity and the potential to deliver the residential, employment and recreational needs of the city.